Some Doctors Surprised By Decision To Treat Trump With Dexamethasone

 In addition to dexamethasone, the president is being treated with remdesivir, an experimental anti-viral drug made by Gilead Sciences.
 It's now common to use remdesivir for hospitalized COVID-19 patients.
 The president got his first dose of remdesivir on Friday night.
 The drug is typically given for five days.

 Before entering the hospital on Friday, the president was given an experimental monoclonal antibody cocktail made by the biopharmaceutical company Regeneron.
 Monoclonal antibodies are synthetic versions of the antibodies our immune systems make to fight off infection.
-The Regeneron therapy is still being evaluated, and has yet to receive any kind of approval from the FDA.
+The Regeneron therapy is still being evaluated and has not received approval from the FDA.
 The company says it provided the drug under its compassionate use program.